By Wayne Veysey at Old Trafford

-Most footballers are superstitious types and it will not have been lost on the Manchester United man that he has scored three goals in the two games since playing with the Rab C Nesbitt-style adornment to protect a wound sustained 17 days ago.
+Most footballers are superstitious types and it will not have been lost on the Manchester United man that he has scored three goals in the two games he has played with the Rab C Nesbitt-style adornment to protect a wound sustained 17 days ago.

-Rooney scored goals of great composure in either half, as well as smartly setting up Antonio Valencia for the crowning strike, to become only the fourth player in United’s history to reach the 200-goal landmark for the club.
+Rooney scored goals of great composure in either half of the 4-2 triumph, as well as smartly setting up Antonio Valencia for the crowning strike, to become only the fourth player in United’s history to reach the 200-goal landmark for the club.

-Had he been more ruthless with an open goal from a tight angle after rounding the keeper, Rooney would have been reflecting afterwards on a hat-trick but, more important in the general scheme of things was his all-round contribution.
+Had the 27-year-old been more ruthless with an open goal at his mercy from a tight angle after rounding the keeper, Rooney would have been reflecting afterwards on a hat-trick.
+However, more significant in the general scheme of things was his all-round contribution.

-The No.10 was outstanding, leading the charge when United were in possession, hungrily trying to retrieve it when they did not and generally looking fitter, sharper and hungrier than he has for years.
+The No.10 was outstanding, leading the charge when United were in possession, hungrily trying to retrieve it when they did not and generally looking fitter, sharper and more menacing than he has for years.

 This performance leaves only Bobby Charlton (249), Denis Law (237) and Jack Rowley (211) above Rooney in the United all-time scoring list.